 The Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010 (the "ACA"), provides for federal funding to states that choose to expand Medicaid.
-Under the ACA, the federal government paid 95% of the costs of such Medicaid expansion for calendar year 2017, 94% for calendar year 2018 and will pay 93% for calendar year 2019 and 90% for calendar year 2020 and subsequent years.
+Under the ACA, the federal government paid 95% of the costs of such Medicaid expansion for calendar year 2017, 94% for calendar year 2018, 93% for calendar year 2019 and will pay 90% for calendar year 2020 and subsequent years.
 The State participates in expanded Medicaid under the ACA pursuant to legislation enacted by the General Assembly in 2013 (the "Medicaid Expansion Legislation").
-With respect to liability for the Fiscal Year ended June 30, 2018, the State received approximately \$2.8 billion from the federal government and, with respect to the liability for the Fiscal Year ended June 30, 2019, expects to receive approximately \$2.8 billion from the federal government for the base costs of its Medicaid expansion.
+With respect to liability for the Fiscal Year ended June 30, 2019, the State received approximately \$2.7 billion from the federal government and, with respect to the liability for the Fiscal Year ended June 30, 2020, the State received approximately \$3.0 billion from the federal government for the base costs of its Medicaid expansion.

-The ACA and its implementation have been, and remain, controversial.
-Accordingly, the ACA has continually faced legal and legislative challenges, including repeated repeal efforts, since its enactment.
+The ACA has continually faced legal and legislative challenges, including repeated repeal efforts, since its enactment.
 To date, no repeal bills have passed both chambers of Congress.
-If the provisions of the ACA providing for federal funding of Medicaid expansion are repealed, the State would either need to provide additional funds to cover the costs of the Medicaid expansion previously funded by the federal government or discontinue the provision of the expanded Medicaid benefits.
+However, the U.S. Supreme Court will consider, during its 2020-2021 term, litigation filed by the Attorneys General of 18 states challenging the constitutionality of the ACA.
+If the provisions of the ACA providing for federal funding of Medicaid expansion are repealed or the ACA is invalidated, the State would either need to provide additional funds to cover the costs of the Medicaid expansion previously funded by the federal government or discontinue the provision of the expanded Medicaid benefits.
 Further, under the Medicaid Expansion Legislation, if the amount of funds provided by the federal government with respect to the Medicaid expansion declines below 90% of the cost of the Medicaid expansion, the State would no longer participate in the Medicaid expansion under existing statutes.
-The State makes no prediction as to the likelihood of the passage of any repeal bills or other health care reform bills, or the contents thereof.
+The State makes no prediction as to the likelihood of (i) the passage of any repeal bills or other health care reform bills, or the contents thereof, or (ii) a decision by the U.S. Supreme Court to invalidate the ACA.